-The central mission of all cells - to survive and reproduce - is a product of the relent-less operation of natural selection.
+The central mission of all cells - to survive and reproduce - is a product of the relentless operation of natural selection.
 For unicellular organisms, the matter of cellular reproduction naturally brings us into contact with the issue of cellular growth.
-Typically, cells reproduce by binary fission, although there are cases in which offspring and adult cell sizes differ by more than two-fold, e.g., budding in some yeast, and multiple internal fissions in some algae.
-The essential issue is that continuous proliferation of a population requires the growth of individual cells, which requires the intake and conversion of nutrients to biomolecules.
+Typically, cells double in size and then reproduce by binary fission, although there are cases in which offspring and adult cell sizes differ by more than two-fold, e.g., budding in some yeast, and multiple internal fissions in some algae.
+The essential issue is that continuous proliferation of a population requires the growth and division of individual cells, which requires the intake and conversion of nutrients to biomolecules.

-Here, we focus on the general challenges that exist for any growth mechanism, leaving the molecular details on resource uptake and cell division to subsequent chapters (10 and 18, respectively).
+Here, we focus on several general challenges that exist for any growth mechanism, deferring the molecular details on resource uptake and cell fission to subsequent chapters (10 and 18, respectively).
 First, cell growth requires coordination between the intake of resources and their conversion into cellular material.
-Even the simplest of cells consist of thousands of types of molecules, so the overall process is enormously complex.
-The question here is whether the degree to which the basic process of cell growth can be understood in general terms using models incorporating a minimum level of molecular complexity.
+Even the simplest of cells consist of thousands of types of molecules, so the overall process may seem hopelessly beyond mechanistic interpretation.
+However, some aspects of cell growth can be understood in general terms using models incorporating a minimum level of molecular complexity.

-Second, in relating growth in cellular biomass to the matter of cell division, the primary question is how a cell decides when to multiply.
+Second, in relating growth in cellular biomass to the matter of reproduction, the issue arises as to how a cell decides when to undergo fission.
 In principle, cells might simply divide after a critical time period has passed, although this would require slowing the clock down in nutrient-poor environments.
-Alternatively, division might be delayed until a critical cell size, possibly environmentally determined, is reached.
+Alternatively, division might be delayed until a critical cell size (possibly environmentally determined) is reached.
 Still another possibility is that the license to divide is based on the attainment of a specific growth increment, in which case the size at division would be defined by the prior size at birth.
 Regardless of the target criterion, cells must generally possess compensatory mechanisms to prevent runaway growth or diminution in size in extreme individuals.

 Third, cell division is not a perfect process.
-There is always some size variation among sister cells resulting from binary fission, and this is inevitably accompanied by variance in the partitioning of the parental-cell contents.
-Resulting entirely from the limits to the perfection of cell-division mechanisms, such variation generates phenotypic variation even in otherwise genetically uniform populations, and at a level that is potentially much higher than in multicellular species.
+Some size variation among sister cells always results from binary fission, and this is inevitably accompanied by variance in the partitioning of the parental-cell contents.
+Entirely a consequence of the limits to the perfection of cell-division mechanisms, such variation generates phenotypic variation even in otherwise genetically uniform populations, and at a level that is potentially much higher than in multicellular species.
 Some have argued that the production of phenotypic variation has been promoted by natural selection as a bet-hedging strategy to cope with heterogeneous environments.
 However, as discussed below, nongenetic sources of phenotypic variation reduce the efficiency of natural selection and impose long-term fitness loads, leaving many open questions on this matter.
 The following pages attempt to summarize what we know about these issues.
-Remarkably though, our the depth of understanding of the mechanistic determinants of the emergent properties of size and growth rate lags that for many of the more intricate and lower-level molecular features of cells.
+Remarkably, however, the depth of understanding of the mechanistic determinants of the emergent properties of size and growth rate lags that for many of the more intricate and lower-level molecular features of cells.